Culture of the Caribbean: Sport

-Association Football (soccer) is the most popular sport in almost all Caribbean countries.

 Cricket is a very popular sport in the countries and dependencies that formed the British West Indies.
 The West Indies cricket team competes in Test matches, One Day Internationals and Twenty20 Internationals.
 The West Indies' major domestic competitions are the Regional Four Day Competition (first-class) and the Regional Super50 (List A one-day) and more recently the Caribbean Premier League (Twenty20).

 The regional football governing body is the Caribbean Football Union.
 National teams have competed in the CFU Championship from 1978 to 1988 and the Caribbean Cup since 1989.
 The top 4 teams in the tournament qualify for the CONCACAF Gold Cup.
 Cuba qualified to the FIFA World Cup in 1938, Haiti in 1974, Jamaica in 1998 and Trinidad and Tobago in 2006.

 The CFU Club Championship is the regional tournament for football clubs.
 The winner qualified for the CONCACAF Champions' Cup from 1997 until 2008.
-Since 2008-09, the top 3 clubs qualify for a preliminary round of the CONCACAF Champions League.
+Since 2008–09, the top 3 clubs qualify for a preliminary round of the CONCACAF Champions League.

-However, the most popular sport in Cuba, Dominican Republic, Puerto Rico and the Netherlands Antilles is baseball.
+However, the most popular sport in Cuba, Dominican Republic, Puerto Rico, Aruba and Curaçao is baseball.
 The Caribbean Series, held since 1949, features the national champions from the top Caribbean leagues.
-The Cuban national team has claimed the Baseball World Cup 25 times, whereas the Dominican Republic won the 2013 World Baseball Classic.
+The Cuba national team has claimed the Baseball World Cup 25 times, whereas the Dominican Republic won the 2013 World Baseball Classic.
 In the Pan American Games, Cuba has won 12 editions and Dominican Republic once, whereas Puerto Rico earned the silver medal twice.
 In the Central American and Caribbean Games, Cuba has won 15 gold medals, whereas Dominican Republic has won three and Puerto Rico two.
 Several Caribbean players have joined the Major League Baseball: in the 2014 there were 82 Dominicans, 19 Cubans and 11 Puerto Ricans.
 Notable Caribbean players are Juan Marichal, Pedro Martínez, Roberto Clemente, Orlando Cepeda and Roberto Alomar.